Building a legally sound creative business starts here…

 No hoops to jump through, no worksheets to submit, no screenshots of how you participated.
 You just need to send me an email.

 Yep!
 No contracts or commitments here.
 You can cancel at any time with just a single click from your member profile page.
 If you email Kiffanie to cancel within the first 30 days, you’ll get a full refund.
-However, if you cancel after 30 days, you won’t receive a refund for any remaining months.
+However, if you cancel after 30 days, you won’t receive a pro-rated refund.

 You’ll have access to: